 A fairly sensible explanation for fairly sane people

 The Beerfordbury Barrel Tappers came into being as a sort of loose association of "folkies" from the StortFolk club in Bishops Stortford.
 We have to blame Jon McNamara (Mac) for the name, and a goodly part of the basic folklore.
-It is not so much a club as a cover for all sorts of silly behaviour, mainly to do with Carol Singing for good causes and street theatre modelled on traditional English practice.
+It was not so much a club as a cover for all sorts of silly behaviour, mainly to do with Carol Singing for good causes and street theatre modelled on traditional English practice.

 The original crew - circa 1989